bradb345/sei-project2-heros/README.md

 ### Filtering and Mapping.

-- We wrote a function that filters and returns characters  based on the values of the two selects and the input typed by a user in the search input.
+- I wrote a function that filters and returns characters based on the values of the two selects and the input typed by a user in the search input.

 ```js
 const handleSelect1 = (e) => {